South and City College Birmingham

-South & City College Birmingham is a further education and higher education college in Birmingham, England, providing full-time and part-time courses.
-It was previously known as South Birmingham College and City College Birmingham before the merger.
+South & City College Birmingham is a further and higher education college in Birmingham, England, offering a range of full-time and part-time courses.
+The college was formed through the merger of South Birmingham College and City College Birmingham.

 History

-South & City College Birmingham is the result of a merger between South Birmingham College and City College Birmingham; South Birmingham College officially changed its name to South & City College Birmingham on Wednesday 1 August 2012.
+South & City College Birmingham was formed through a merger between South Birmingham College and City College Birmingham, with South Birmingham College officially changing its name to South & City College Birmingham on Wednesday 1 August 2012.
 On Wednesday 2 August 2017, South & City College Birmingham merged again with Bournville College.
-The college has a total of 8 campuses, and they accept students who are aged 14 and over.
+The college has eight campuses, and accepts students aged 14 and above.

-The college used to have campuses in many areas; some campuses have now permanently closed such as: Balsall Heath Women's Centre, Ladywood Campus, Tyseley Campus and the original location of the Fusion Centre.
+Previously, the college had campuses in multiple areas but some have since closed, including Balsall Heath Women's Centre, Ladywood Campus, Tyseley Campus and the original location of the Fusion Centre.

 Every academic year, South & City College Birmingham provides education and training to over 20,000 students.

 Campuses

 Below is a list of the 8 campuses: